 Writers in Residence (WIR) by Debra Bell will eventually be a four-volume series for teaching language arts to students in grades four through eight.
 Each volume might be used for more than one grade level.
 However, the four volumes need to be used sequentially since they build upon one another.
 So, Volume 1: Apprentice is the starting place for all students.
 The next three volumes will be Volume 2: Journeyman, Volume 3: Craftsman, and Volume 4: Master Craftsman.
-Since only the first volume is available thus far, my review is based only upon it even though the design of subsequent volumes should be similar in many ways.
+While only the first volume is available thus far, my review is based upon it, and the design of subsequent volumes should be similar.
 (Note that a forthcoming series from the same publisher, Readers in Residence, will combine with WIR to make a complete language arts program.)

 WIR is a comprehensive language arts course, although it frequently uses writing as the vehicle for teaching grammar and other language arts skills.
 It might be used with a single student or with a group class.
 The ideal is to have students work on their own four days a week, then meet with others for a group class one day a week.